This post may contain affiliate links. Please read our disclosure policy.

-These gluten free chocolate chip muffins have that moist and tender cake-like crumb everyone loves, and just enough chips to tempt your pickiest eater.
+These gluten free chocolate chip muffins have a moist and tender crumb, beautiful dome, and just enough chips.
 They're just right for breakfast, or an afternoon snack.

 I do have a very adaptable recipe for gluten free muffins, and it's a great recipe.
-But like an all purpose gluten free flour is good for all purposes, but not ideal for certain more nuanced applications, this muffin recipe is what my dream of a chocolate chip muffin looks like.
+But this muffin recipe is what my dream of a chocolate chip muffin looks like.

-- Baking soda – Baking soda is activated by the acid in the buttermilk, and helps your muffins brown in the oven.
+- Baking soda – Activated by the acid in the buttermilk, and helps your muffins brown in the oven.
 It adds a tiny bit of lift, but its most important task is browning.

 - Granulated sugar – Sugar adds sweetness, of course, but also tenderness to baked goods.
 That's why, when you reduce the sugar, your muffins turn out tougher.

-- Butter – Melted butter adds flavor and tenderness, but not structure, so it plays a similar role here to oil, but without the greasy mouthfeel that too much oil in muffins can cause.
+- Butter – Melted butter adds flavor and tenderness, so it plays a similar role here to oil, but without the greasy mouthfeel that too much oil in muffins can cause.

 - Neutral oil – Pairing melted butter with a neutral oil, like canola, vegetable, grapeseed, or peanut oils, makes your muffins super tender without making them unpleasantly oily.